 Below is a list of considerations when creating a multiple betta tank setup.

-- Bettas are solitary creatures by nature and do best when they have their own space.
-If you’re considering adding more than one betta to your tank, it’s crucial to choose a spacious tank that will give each fish plenty of room to swim.
+- Bettas are solitary creatures by nature and do their best when they have their own space.
+If you’re considering adding more than one betta to your tank, choosing a spacious tank gives each fish plenty of room to swim.

-- It’s important to remember that male bettas can be aggressive towards one another, so it’s generally best to keep them separated.
+- It’s important to remember that male bettas can be aggressive toward one another, so it’s generally best to keep them separated.

-By following these simple guidelines, you can potentially create a healthy and harmonious environment for your betta fish to live in.
+Following these simple guidelines can create a healthy and harmonious environment for your betta fish to live in.

 Below is a specialized betta tank by Aqueon, a popular choice when keeping more than one betta.
 The tanks themselves are not very big and can be considered too small for betta fish.
 The entire tank is 2 gallons making each compartment around 0.7 gallons.

-I have left a purchasing link because despite its size it is a nice feature for any home and you may choose to use it in conjunction with a larger tank where you can rotate your fish from big to small tank.
+I have left a purchasing link because, despite its size, it is a nice feature for any home, and you may choose to use it in conjunction with a larger tank where you can rotate your fish from a big to a small tank.

 Aqueon Betta Falls Tank

-There is a higher success when putting a male and female betta together as females are less territorial and less likely to fight.
-The best time to put male and female bettas together is when they are very young or when breeding.
+There is a higher success when putting a male and female betta together, as females are less territorial and less likely to fight.
+The best time to put male and female bettas together is when they are young or breeding.